icann/rdap-conformance-tool/docs/std_95.md

 The following steps should be used to test that an RDAP server is processing label case conversion correctly for domain name lookups:

 1. A subsequent RDAP lookup may be performed in the case of a domain name lookup to validate correct support for case insensitive label matching:
-      1. For any "NR-LDH label" or "A-label" present, the RDAP response must match the response of a subsequent request converting any "NR-LDH label" or "A- label" alternating uppercase and lowercase characters (e.g., if the domain is "test.example" the RDAP response must match also for converted domain name "tEsT.ExAmPlE").
+      1. For any "NR-LDH label" or "A-label" present, the RDAP response must match the response of a subsequent request converting any "NR-LDH label" or "A-label" alternating uppercase and lowercase characters (e.g., if the domain is "test.example" the RDAP response must match also for converted domain name "tEsT.ExAmPlE").
       1. For any "U-Label" present, in case that any of the code points support case folding, the u-label should be case-folded for the subsequent request. (e.g., if the domain is "CAFÉ.EXAMPLE" the RDAP response must match also for converted domain name "café.ExAmPlE").
           - In case that the domain name in the query contains all u-labels and none of the labels can be case-folded (i.e., the script or code points do not support case folding) a subsequent query is not required.
           - In case that the domain name in the query contains all u-labels and the resulting domain name to query after case-folding is the same as the original, a subsequent query is not required.